Why We Do It

-- 54% of all children in South Africa (approximately 18.6 million) and 64% of children in KwaZulu-Natal live in poverty with a per capita income below R671 per month;
+- 68% of all children in South Africa (approximately 18 million) and 70% of children in KwaZulu-Natal (approximately 3.8 million) live in poverty;

-- 17% of all children in South Africa and 25% of children in KwaZulu-Natal live in households where there is child hunger (the lack of regular meals);
+- 16% of all children in South Africa and 17% of children in KwaZulu-Natal live in households where there is child hungry (the lack of regular meals).

-- 30% of all pregnant women in South Africa and 40% of pregnant woman in KwaZulu-Natal are HIV positive (the highest prevalence rate in the country); and
+- 29% of all pregnant women in South Africa and 39% of pregnant woman in KwaZulu-Natal are HIV positive (the highest prevalence rate in the world); and